tqa24/oneclick-subtitles-generator/README.md

    - **Other platforms**: Use any supported video URL

 ### 2. **Generate AI Subtitles**
+  - Choose your preferred engine:
+    - Gemini (cloud) for convenience and strong accuracy
+    - NVIDIA Parakeet (local) for on-device, privacy-friendly transcription (requires OSG Full)
-   - Choose your preferred Gemini model (2.5 Flash/Pro recommended)
+  - Pick your Gemini model (2.5 Flash/Pro recommended) or Parakeet strategy (sentence/word/char)
    - Configure custom prompts for specialized content
    - Click "Generate timed subtitles" and monitor progress
    - Long videos are automatically processed in parallel segments